johnbeve/PHI-696/Project-1/README.md

   C = gp2¯
   But this doesn't make clear that these 2 are cousins as opposed to siblings.
 Either that, or it's only talking about a single person, rather than 2 cousins.
+  This answer also uses number restrictions, which is an expansion of ALC

   (d)  O that says that x is an only child